catseye/Robin/doc/Rationale.md

     that (should) have a (relatively) fixed meaning in all Robin programs, whether they are used in any given program or not.

-*   Note (that should be elsewhere?): most of the macros defined in `stdlib` are supposed to, intentionally, take a fixed number of arguments for some reason (nominally, to make some kind of future static analysis easier.)
+*   Note (that should be elsewhere?): most of the operators defined in `stdlib` are supposed to, intentionally, take a fixed number of arguments for some reason (nominally, to make some kind of future static analysis easier.)